-The door is also flanked by four marble lion statues which were stolen in Greece and brought back to Venice in 1683.
+The door is also flanked by four marble lion statues which were stolen in Greece and brought back to Venice.
+1683.

 The Arsenal’s Canal

-The Venetian Arsenal can also be entered by boat, via the Arsenal Canal (the Rio dell’Arsenale in Italian).
+The Venetian Arsenal also has an entrance dedicated to boats, which can reach the complex by sailing up the Arsenal Canal (Rio dell’Arsenale in Italian).

 The navigable entrance, located right next to the main gate, is flanked by two square towers dating from 1686.

 The Museo Storico Navale

 A stone’s throw form the Venetian Arsenal, the Museo Storico Navale (Naval History Museum) is an interesting addition to the Arsenal’s visit.